celery/celery/docs/configuration.rst

 This document describes the configuration options available.

-If you're using celery in a Django project these settings should be defined in your projects ``settings.py`` file.
+If you're using celery in a Django project these settings should be defined in the project's ``settings.py`` file.

-In a regular Python environment using the default loader you must create the ``celeryconfig.py`` module and make sure it is available on the Python path.
+In a regular Python environment, that is using the default loader, you must create the ``celeryconfig.py`` module and make sure it is available on the Python path.